flotiq/flotiq-docs/docs/panel/webhooks.md

 Whether the webhook is currently enabled.

 #### Actions
-Actions performed on Content Objects, that trigger the webhook execution:
+Actions performed on Content Objects that trigger the webhook execution:

 * `Create` - when the Content Object was created,
 * `Update` - when the Content Object was updated,
 * `Delete` - when the Content Object was deleted,

 Additionally, there is a `Custom` option.
 When you choose this, the webhook can be manually triggered, at any time, in the Content Object editing panel (read more in the [How to execute custom action webhook](#how-to-execute-custom-action-webhook) section).
 Multiple actions can be selected.

 #### Content type definitions
 What type of objects in Flotiq the webhook applies to.
 The list includes all user types on the system.
 Multiple types can be selected.

 #### Headers